-- Brouwer: mathematical truth = provability. - Kolmogorov: problem solutions (proofs) have an abstract structure, hence 'logic of solutions' and intuitionistic logic. - BHK-semantics: informal 'proof tables' for intuitionistic logic. - Gödel: the first (incomplete) sketch of the Logic of Proofs, completed in 1995 (S.A.)
+- Brouwer: mathematical truth = provability. - Skolem: quantifiers = ghosts of functions. - Kolmogorov: problem solutions (proofs) have an abstract structure, hence 'logic of solutions' and intuitionistic logic. - BHK-semantics: informal 'proof tables' for intuitionistic logic. - Gödel: modal logic of provability, the first (incomplete) sketch of the Logic of Proofs